The Bachelor of Liberal Studies Degree

-- is of military background, either as a veteran or active-duty member of the Armed Forces
+- is a veteran or active-duty member of the U.S. armed services

 Our curriculum also provides the flexibility of creating your own major.
-Special majors must be created under the direction of the BLS office and in consultation with a faculty member who will assist the student in creating a Degree Plan.
+Special majors must be created under the direction of the BLS office and in consultation with a faculty member who will assist the student in creating a major curriculum.